albertoscinetti/thesis-biodiversity/README.md

+# Thesis Project
-# Thesis_Project - Location Inference for Biodiversity Collections: Geocoding Specimen Records from Unstructured Text Using Transformer Models
+Location Inference for Biodiversity Collections: Geocoding Specimen Records from Unstructured Text Using Transformer Models

 📘 data_preparation.ipynb: data is prepared from raw json file and preprocess into an actionable df.
 Filtered out non reelvant clumsn and extracted fields from nested column dictionaries.
 Viusalization on a mpa of coordinates data points.
 Construction of pseudosentences.